darwinrecreant/sansar-scripting-guide/docs/sansar-scripts.md

 }
 ```

-It is best practice to write your debug messages in console instead of print in chat.
+It is best practice to write your debug messages in console instead of print to chat.